ehab1593/Mysterious-organism/README.md

 You’ll use these helper functions later to create your objects that represent P. aequor.

+***Task 2 - Look over the starter code.
+There are two helper functions: returnRandBase() and mockUpStrand().

+DNA is comprised of four bases (Adenine, Thymine, Cytosine, and Guanine).
+When returnRandBase() is called, it will randomly select a base and return the base ('A','T','C', or 'G').

+mockUpStrand() is used to generate an array containing 15 bases to represent a single DNA strand with 15 bases.

+You’ll use these helper functions later to create your objects that represent P. aequor.

 ***Task 3 - Since you need to create multiple objects, create a factory function pAequorFactory() that has two parameters: